foundersandcoders/Workshop-Software-Architecture-Design/README.md

 Keeping the Key Principles above in mind, how would you reorganise the files of this repository?
 (They are intentionally empty files, by the way.)

-_**Tip**: if you haven't done so already, you can run `apm install file-icons` so that all your atom icons have icons displaying in the file tree, making them easier to distinguish_
+_**Tip**: if you haven't done so already, you can run `npm install file-icons` so that all your atom icons have icons displaying in the file tree, making them easier to distinguish_

 If you finish early, [here](https://msdn.microsoft.com/en-us/library/ee658124.aspx#KeyDesignPrinciples) are some more detailed Key Principles.